ianturton/workshop/docs/index.md

 Before we can do anything to change the code we will need to get a copy on our local machine.
 This is called *cloning* the repository because it uses the git clone command.
-So you will need a command window (terminal etc) and then naviagte to your code directory.
+So you will need a command window (terminal etc) and then navigate to your code directory.
 Your url will be different but if you click on the green clone or download button you can copy the URL shown - I prefer to use SSH rather than HTTPS, if SSH doesn't scare you then click on that link, either way copy the URL and paste it into the following command.